 Conclusion

-Especially when you want to try something on a system, it is sometimes good to have a backup of the registry to jump back to the previous state.
-It is really easy and fast to create such a backup and restore it.
+Especially when you want to try something on a system, it is sometimes good to be able to backup and restore the registry to jump back to the previous state.
+As you have seen, it is really easy and fast to create such a backup and restore it — whether you do it by hand in RegEdit or automate it with PowerShell.
+Make it a habit to backup and restore the registry before every risky change, and you turn the scariest part of Windows administration into a routine, low-stress step.

 Stay healthy, Cheers